 Unique Considerations

-- Maintenance Needs: Regular maintenance is crucial to prevent deterioration.
-This includes lawn care and checking for water leaks.
+- Maintenance Needs: Regular upkeep is crucial to prevent deterioration.
+This includes lawn care, utilities management, and ensuring that systems like HVAC are operational.

 Special Equipment